-2. Watermaster Functions Related to Administering the Pool Committees
+2. Watermaster Functions Related to Administering the Pool Committees are transmitted to the Watermaster for action.
+Basically:

 The Watermaster was directed to cause producer representatives to be organized to act as Pool Committees for each of the pools created under the Physical Solution.
 The Pool Committees' responsibility is to develop policy recommendations for administration of the particular pools, which